-Bell shrugged off those same cynics.
-He didn’t uncover anything untoward.
+Bell didn’t uncover anything untoward and dismissed those same cynics.
 He and his investigation team looked into every aspect of the Mills business world and detectives unearthed nothing to suggest he was other than “a sharp dealer who was very, very lucky to survive”.

 To family, friends, customers, competitors and clients, Ray was warm, funny and generous – a self-made and hard-case man from a typically hard Kiwi background with a thousand stories to share.